Aroueterra/Query_Refiner/README.md

 At the moment, the dictionary cannot be altered; however, in a future version one will be able to deserialize and serialize the dictionary in and out of the program through JSon use.

+The UI is quite clunky, as this was an old project built in the .Net framework.
+A wpf implementation will help to bring this into the modern era!
+For insight on a previous WPF project, see: Sage-Pace, a management system.

 ---

 ```sh